-The block diagram in Figure 1 shows the relationships between the major control and memory sections of the DS1922E.
-The device has five main data components: 64-bit lasered ROM; 256-bit scratchpad; 576-byte general-purpose SRAM; two 256-bit register pages of time-keeping, control, status, and counter registers, and passwords; and 8192 bytes of data-logging memory.
+The block diagram in Figure 1 shows the relationships between the major control and memory sections of the DS1923.
+The device has six main data components: 64-bit lasered ROM; 256-bit scratchpad; 512-byte general-purpose SRAM; two 256-bit register pages of time-keeping, control, status, and counter registers and passwords; 64 bytes of calibration memory; and 8192 bytes of data-logging memory.
 Except for the ROM and the scratchpad, all other memory is arranged in a single linear address space.
 The data-logging memory, counter registers, and several other registers are read only for the user.
 Both register pages are write protected while the device is programmed for a mission.
 The password registers, one for a read password and another one for a read/write password, can only be written, never read.